uccser/cs-unplugged/docs/getting_started/project_structure.rst

   - This directory contains the documentation for the repository (which includes the file you are reading now).

+- ``infrastructure/``

+  - This directory contains Dockerfiles and helper scripts, used to setup the development and production environments for CS Unplugged.

+- ``requirements/``

+  - This directory contains requirements files which outline Python dependencies required to run the project.

 - ``subtitles/``

   - This directory contains subtitle files for CS Unplugged videos.